Women, it’s time to evolve beyond Feminism!

 The Unevolved Feminine reduces herself to her outward appearance and how she can serve others.
 The Evolved Feminine on the other hand knows that she can only give to others if she takes care of herself first.
 She does not limit herself to her outward appearance (although she does appreciate beauty), but is rather looking for inner connection and connection with everything around her.
 She is in touch with her emotions and expresses them fully and fluidly through her body and voice.
 When talking about the Unevolved (immature) Feminine vs. the Evolved Feminine, we are basically talking about conditional "love" (which is not really love, since true love is always unconditional) vs. unconditional Love and Trust.

 Masculine and Feminine interactions

-In order to evolve our Feminine, it is a pre-requisite that we evolve our Masculine and in order to evolve our Masculine it is a pre-requisite that we have access to our Feminine.
+In order to evolve our Feminine, it is a pre-requisite that we evolve our Masculine (because in order to freely express we need to feel save and seen) and in order to evolve our Masculine it is a pre-requisite that we have access to our Feminine (because we cannot really become aware of anything we are not able to feel in the first place).
 The two are interdependent, need each other and complement each other.
 In order to illustrate those rather abstract concepts, let’s look at some concrete examples of Masculine-Feminine interactions, whether those take place inside of us or between people (some of those examples are inspired by the book “Eating in the Light of the Moon”):